SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise4.md

    ![pipeline copydata](images/26.png)

-3. Browse to C:\LabFiles\Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure-master\labfiles\EXE2CopyDatatoSQL.json
+3. Browse to **C:\LabFiles\Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure-master\labfiles\EXE2CopyDatatoSQL.json**
-   Copy the code as you will be using it in the next step.
+   Copy the code from this file as you will be using it in the next step.

 4. Now click on **Code** on the right corner of the page and paste the code from **EXE2CopyDatatoSQL.json** and click on **OK**. and then click on **Validate** to check if there any errors.